A hungover lady sitting on a floor of a messed up room

 7. What are some effective ways to prevent or alleviate hangover symptoms?

-Staying hydrated, consuming food with alcohol, taking taking vitamins B and C, as well as minerals like magnesium, avoiding dark liquors, limiting alcohol consumption, and ensuring a good night's sleep can all contribute to reducing the severity of hangovers or preventing them altogether.
+Staying hydrated, consuming food with alcohol, taking vitamins and minerals like B & C and magnesium, avoiding dark liquors, limiting alcohol consumption, and ensuring a good night's sleep can all contribute to reducing the severity of hangovers or preventing them altogether.

 Say Goodbye to Hangovers With Reframe!